-- 1. Completion of pages 1 and 2, "Application for Recertification."
-This form must be signed and dated by the criminal justice professional.
+- "Application for Recertification" This form must be filled out and submitted online.
 Copies of certificates of completion do not need to be submitted unless your recertification is audited by the IBC office. - 2.
 Submission of the recertification fee, as well as applicable CEU processing fees and the late penalty fee, if applicable.